rsokl/Learning_Python/Python/Module5_OddsAndEnds/Testing_Your_Code.md

   > In the long run, our test suite will afford us the ability to aggressively exercise (and exorcise) our code at little cost.
 - It increases the "shelf life" of our code:
   > If you've ever dusted off a project that you haven't used for years (or perhaps only months or weeks...), you might know the tribulations of getting old code to work.
-  > Perhaps, in the interim, new versions of your project's dependencies, like PyTorch or Matplotlib, were released and have incompatibilities with our project.
+  > Perhaps, in the interim, new versions of our project's dependencies, like PyTorch or Matplotlib, were released and have incompatibilities with our project's code.
-  > And perhaps we can't even _remember_ all of the ways in which our project is supposed to work.
+  > And perhaps _we can't even remember_ all of the ways in which our project is supposed to work.
   > Our test suite provides us with a simple and incisive way to dive back into our work.
   > It will point us to any potential incompatibilities that have accumulated over time.
   > It also provides us with a large collection of detailed use-cases of our code;